johnalison/WorkingPhilosophy/BookNotes/BitcoinStandard.md

 - Increasing the supply of the monetary medium does not increase the wealth of the society using it.

-- golds monetary role is a result of it being the metal likely to attract the **_least_** human and capital resources toward its mining compared to all others.
+- Golds monetary role is a result of it being the metal likely to attract the **_least_** human and capital resources toward its mining compared to all others.
   Mining monetary gold would be less profitable than mining any other metal assuming a monetary role.
 If any other metal were used as the monetary medium, savings would be effectively stolen form the savers to reward people who engage in mining metals at quantities far beyond their economic use.

 - The folly of Keynes condemning gold as money because its mining is wasteful is that it is the **_least_** wasteful of all potential metals to use as money.
 The folly is doubly compounded by Keynes' "solution" to this shortcoming being to propose a fiat monetary standard which has ended up dedicating far more human time, labor and resources toward the management of the issuance of the money supply and the profiting from it.

+  #UnpopularTruth

 - Moneys marginal utility declines far slower than any other good, because it declines along with the utility of wanting any good, not one particular good.